jdiehl/brackets-less-autocompile/README.md

 # LESS AutoCompile

 LESS AutoCompile is an extension for the code editor Brackets that adds automatic compilation of LESS files upon saving.

+### Installation

-LESS AutoCompile is installed from the Package Manager that is included in Brackets.
+LESS AutoCompile is installed from the Brackets Extension Manager.
+Please restart Brackets after installing the extension.

 ### Compile Options